NormanBenbrahim/point_of_sale_restaurant/README.md

 ### List all items in the menu
 **Request**

-First add the following items using the `add-item` POST route:
+First add the following 3 items using the `POST /add-item` route:

 ```
 {